mnebuerquo/ember-skeleton/setup-steps.md

 5. `ember g route login`

-6. `ember g route application` - so we can inject the session
+6. `ember g controller application` - so we can inject the session

 7. `ember g controller login` - so we can get the form data